Questions and answers about veganism

 Introduction

-But there are vegans who doesn’t get enough nutrition, what about them?
+But there are vegans who don’t get enough nutrition, what about them?

 What about the protein?